johnsonandjohnson/Bodiless-JS/packages/bodiless-documentation/doc/Development/ApiDocumentationStandards.md

 ```ts
 BasicList(options: ListProps): Element
 ```
-where `ListProps` is a clickable **link to the actual type defenition** with subsequent links to other types:
+where `ListProps` is a clickable **link to the actual type definition** with subsequent links to other types:
 ```ts
 ListProps: { onDelete?: Function; unwrap?: Function } & DesignableComponentsProps<ListDesignableComponents> & HTMLProps<HTMLElement>
 ```